jomadu/ai-rules-manager/docs/product/ai-rules-manager/prd.md

 4.3.
 The system must handle registry failures gracefully by falling back to cache when available 4.4.
 The system must not attempt fallback registries when specific source is defined in ruleset specification 4.5.
-The system must maintain metadata and version information for cached packages
+The system must maintain metadata and version information for cached packages 4.6.
+The system must use SHA-256 hashes of registry URLs as cache directory names to prevent collisions 4.7.
+The system must organize cached rulesets using `rulesets/ruleset-name/version/` directory structure 4.8.
+The system must resolve all git-based versions (branches, tags, commits) to commit hashes for deduplication 4.9.
+The system must store individual files (not tarballs) in cache directories for direct access 4.10.
+The system must maintain registry mapping file at `~/.arm/cache/registry-map.json` for hash-to-URL lookup 4.11.
+The system must generate `versions.json` and `metadata.json` files for each cached registry 4.12.
+The system must include version resolution mappings in `versions.json` for git repositories 4.13.
+The system must include file counts and sizes in `metadata.json` without description parsing 4.14.
+The system must normalize registry URLs before hashing (remove trailing slashes, convert to lowercase) 4.15.
+The system must clean up unreferenced version directories during cache refresh operations 4.16.
+The system must update registry mapping file atomically to prevent corruption during concurrent operations

 ### 5. Command Line Interface
 5.1.
 The system must provide `config` command with subcommands for add, remove, set, and list operations